markwkiehl/particle_integration_guide_blynk/README.md

 The value ‘PARTICLE_PUBLISHED_AT’ for virtual pin V6 is a Particle pre-defined variable that provides a UTC timestamp for when the webhook is executed. &nbsp;

+Note that the firmware will pass the unique BLYNK_AUTH_TOKEN defined for each device to the Particle webhook as the variable ‘{{t}}’. &nbsp; This allows each device to call the same webhook, at the expense of increasing the cellular payload for each transmission by 32 bytes. &nbsp;

 5. At the bottom of the form, make sure the ‘ENFORCE SSL’ option is set to ‘Yes’, and then click the ‘SAVE’ button to save your changes.

 ![alt text](https://github.com/markwkiehl/particle_integration_guide_blynk/raw/a4f6f5beb63fc93c58233c2adb3fe6d357ca5d01/particle_device_blueprint%20(8).jpeg "New Integration")